menandmice/micetro_docs/guides/user-manual/appliance_management.rst

   :width: 60%
   :align: center

 2. Appliance Name.
-Type the name (host name) of the Men & Mice Appliance.
+Type the name (host name) of the Men&Mice Appliance.
 Note that his name is also used for the DNS and DHCP servers hosted on the Appliance.

 3. Appliance address (optional).
 If desired, type the IPv4 address for the Appliance.
 This is not required, but doing so allows the Management Console to connect to the Appliance by IP Address instead of by name.
 The Appliance name will still be used when displaying Appliance information.

 4. Click OK.
-The Men & Mice Appliance is added and the Appliance Properties dialog box opens.
+The Men&Mice Appliance is added and the Appliance Properties dialog box opens.
 Once added, the name of the newly added Appliance displays under Appliances in the Object Section.
 (You may need to click the plus (+) sign next to Appliances to see it.)

 Appliance Properties
 --------------------

-You can use the Appliance Properties dialog box to configure various settings for the Men & Mice Appliance
+You can use the Appliance Properties dialog box to configure various settings for the Men&Mice Appliance

 To open the Appliance Properties dialog box, do the following:

 1. Locate the applicable Appliance.

 2. Right-click and, from the shortcut menu, select Properties.
-The Men & Mice Appliance Properties dialog box displays.
+The Men&Mice Appliance Properties dialog box displays.

 The settings in the following sections are all available from within the Appliance Properties dialog box.